Researchers find machine learning models still struggle to detect hate speech

 The researchers found that as of December 2020, all of the models appear to be overly sensitive to specific keywords — mainly slurs and profanity — and often misclassify non-hateful contrasts (like negation and counter-speech) around hateful phrases.

 The Perspective model particularly struggles with denouncements of hate that quote the hate speech or make direct reference to it, classifying only 15.6% to 18.4% of these correctly.
-The model recognizes just 66% of hate speech that uses a slur and 62.9% of abuse targeted at “non-protected” groups like “artists” and “capitalists” (in statements like “artists are parasites to our society” and “death to all capitalists”), and only 54% of “reclaimed” slurs like “queer.”
+The model recognizes just 66% of hate speech that uses a slur and 62.9% of abuse targeted at “non-protected” groups like “artists” and “capitalists” (in statements like “artists are parasites to our society” and “death to all capitalists”) and only 54% of “reclaimed” slurs like “queer.”
 Moreover, the Perspective API can fail to catch spelling variations like missing characters (74.3% accuracy), added spaces between characters (74%), and spellings with numbers in place of words (68.2%).

-As for the DistilBERT models, they exhibit bias in their classifications across certain gender, ethnic, race, and sexual groups, misclassifying more content directed at some groups than others, according to the researchers.
-One of the models was only 30.9% accurate in identifying hate speech against women and 25.4% in identifying speech against disabled people.
+As for the DistilBERT models, they exhibit bias in their classifications across certain gender, ethnic, racial, and sexual groups, misclassifying more content directed at some groups than others, according to the researchers.
+One of the models was only 30.9% accurate in identifying hate speech against women and 25.4% accurate in identifying speech against disabled people.
 The other was 39.4% accurate for hate speech against immigrants and 46.8% accurate for speech against Black people.

 “It appears that all models to some extent encode simple keyword-based decision rules (e.g. ‘slurs are hateful’ or ‘slurs are non-hateful’) rather than capturing the relevant linguistic phenomena (e.g., ‘slurs can have non-hateful reclaimed uses’).
 They [also] appear to not sufficiently register linguistic signals that reframe hateful phrases into clearly non-hateful ones (e.g. ‘No Muslim deserves to die’),” the researchers wrote in a preprint paper describing their work.